By:

 A Little About Djenné

 Djenné has been an influential cornerstone for Islamic learning and commerce, substantially shaping the course of West African civilization.
-Functioning as a bustling hub for trade and a nexus for Islamic enlightenment, Djenné attracted the intellectually curious and trade-savvy from across broad horizons, thereby etching its influence onto the canvas of regional history.
+Functioning as a hub for trade and a nexus for Islamic enlightenment, Djenné attracted the intellectually curious and trade-savvy from across broad horizons.

-In an era characterized by relentless modernization and globalization, Djenné stands as a steadfast guardian of its unique cultural persona.
-The community recognizes the value of preserving its heritage for posterity, and actively strives to safeguard deeply-entrenched crafts and practices.
+In an era characterized by modernization and globalization, Djenné stands out for its unique cultural persona.
+The community recognizes the value of preserving its heritage for posterity, and actively strives to safeguard its crafts and practices.

 A few highlights for travelers include:

 Djenné Old Town: The historic city itself is a UNESCO World Heritage Site.
-Its labyrinthine streets, lined with traditional mud-brick houses, offer a glimpse into the city’s rich past.
+Its winding streets, lined with traditional mud-brick houses, offer a view into the city’s rich past.

 Djenné-Jeno: Located just outside the current city, this is believed to be the original site of Djenné, and is considered one of the oldest known towns in Sub-Saharan Africa.
 While today it is mostly ruins, archeological digs at Djenné-Jeno have unearthed a wealth of artifacts, providing valuable insights into the early history of urban settlements in the region.